mherrmann/xcsoar-landout-images/README.md

 ## Installation in XCSoar

-1. Download the CUP file for the region you are interested in from https://landout.streckenflug.at//index.php?inc=cup.
+1. Download the CUP file for the region you are interested in from https://landout.streckenflug.at//index.php?inc=cup (English) or https://landewiesen.streckenflug.at//index.php?inc=cup (German).
 This for example gives you the file `zentral_und_ostalpen_de.cup`.

 2. Download the ZIP file from the GitHub Releases page of this project.
 This should contain a `.txt` file with the same name as the CUP file.
 For example, `zentral_und_ostalpen_de.txt`.
 It also contains a folder `images` with a subfolder with the same name.
 For example, `images/zentral_und_ostalpen_de`.